D-TACQ/AFHBA404/HUDP_RELAY.md

 - We then copy and modify the file to add the site specific features:
   - DO32 are ALL OUTPUTS
-  - We specify a HUDP_RELAY section of 12 * u32
+  - We specify a HUDP_RELAY section of 12 * u32 (ie 6xAO420, 4x16 bit)
+    - NB: the PAD section cannot current exceed 64b, and already includes 3*u32 from 3*DIO

 ```
 diff -urN ACQPROC/configs/mast_raw.json ACQPROC/configs/mast_HP32_12.json